Aug 2 1997

 never seen James so beautiful.

-Later I wrote the bardo piece, surprised to see it here, floating in some
+Later I wrote the bardo piece, surprised to see it here, floating in

 unnamed space.